You’re going to be in your skin your whole life

 - Skin is made up of 3 layers the epidermis, dermis and subcutaneous.

-- Skin weighs in at about 4 kg or 9 lbs, equaling 10% of your body weight.
+- Skin weight about 4 kg or 9 lbs, equaling 10% of your body weight.

 - Skin is the largest organ on the body, between 1.5-2.0 square metres (16 – 21 sq ft.) in total.

-- Skin is so much more then skin deep, it is thickest on the soles of the feet, 1.4 mm deep and thinnest around the eyes at 0.5 mm thick.
+- Skin is so much more than skin deep; it is thickest on the soles of the feet, 1.4 mm deep and thinnest around the eyes at 0.5 mm thick.

-- Skin helps to retain water and important body fluids and electrolytes.
+- The skin helps to retain water and essential body fluids, and electrolytes.

 - Melanocytes are the cells responsible for producing and distributing melanin around the body.
-We have roughly 60,000 melanocytes in our body, but it is not the colour of our skin that dictates the quantity of melanocytes, it is actually to do with the activity of these cells around the body.
+We have roughly 60,000 melanocytes in our body.
+Still, it is not the colour of our skin that dictates the number of melanocytes; it has to do with the activity of these cells around the body.

 - Roughly 1 in 100,000 people suffer from the condition albinism, which is due to a lack of melanocytes.

-- Skin contains an unseen supportive network of fibres, known as collagen and elastin which act as mini shock absorbers
+- The skin contains an unseen supportive network of fibres known as collagen and elastin, which act as mini shock absorbers.

-- Skin helps safeguard from potential injuries, by having five different types of pain receptors.
+- The skin helps safeguard from potential injuries by having five different pain receptors.

-- Skin allows us to have a sense of touch; these receptors are known as Messier corpuscles.
-They respond to pressure of around 20 milligrams, this weight is similar to the weight of a fly.
+- The skin allows us to sense touch; these receptors are known as Messier corpuscles.
+They respond to the pressure of around 20 milligr, which is similar to a fly’s weightfly.

-- Skin contains its own mini exfoliation system which is known as desquamation, helping to reveal shiny new skin underneath.
+- The skin contains its own mini exfoliation system, known as desquamation, helping to reveal shiny new skin underneath.

-- Skin sheds around 50 thousand cells every minute, over 50% of the dust in your home comes from skin that has been shed
+- Skin sheds around 50 thousand cells every minute; over 50% of the dust in your home comes from the skin that has been shed.

-- Did you know that boils are caused by staphylococcal bacteria; this bacteria can enter through the smallest incision in the skin and travel down the hair shaft, to create an infection which becomes a boil
+- Did you know staphylococcal bacteria cause boils; this bacteria can enter through the smallest incision in the skin and travel down the hair shaft to create an infection which becomes a boil.

-On a final note, if its random or gory facts about skin you are after, here’s one; there are books at the Harvard law school, that are bound in skin, which was either taken from the poor or stripped from criminals that were executed.
+On a final note, if it’s random or gory facts about the skin you are after, here’s one; there are books at the Harvard law school that are bound in skin, which was either taken from the poor or stripped from criminals that were executed.